 Once you successfully complete the required modules, you can provide Impairment Assessment under the WorkSafe, TAC and Wrongs Act.

 If you need support with the registration and payment system, you can download the registration and payment manual available on this website or you can call 03 9940 4893 for assistance.

 If you need support in navigating through our Learning Management system, you can download the LMS manual available on this website or you can call 03 9940 4893 for assistance.

 If you are a Medical Practitioner yes, every time you complete a module you will receive a certificate of completion.

 If you are not a Medical Practitioner, you will receive a certificate of attendance.

-A certificate of completion is provided to Medical Practitioners that have successfully completed the competency based assessment of the module and it is prove of accreditation.
+A certificate of completion is provided to Medical Practitioners that have successfully completed the competency-based assessment of the module and it is proof of accreditation.

 A certificate of attendance is provided to non-medical professionals who attended a module.